-What did you think of the R&B Divas L.A.
-Season 2, Episode 2: "Don't Deceive a Diva?"
+What did you think of the latest episode of R&B Divas L.A.
+Season 2?
 Sound off in the comments below!